Interview by Meritxell Rosell

 For this year, The most immediate is a compilation in 12″ format of two producers (Reeko and Group) with 3 excellent tracks of post-industrial and experimental techno.

-Ángel, what does the work with 30D contributes to your personal work?
+Ángel, what does the work with 30D contribute to your personal work?

-Sergio once defined me as A&R of the label.
-To be an important part and to take important decisions on the process of artistic selection of a label is something that had not done so far.
+Sergio once defined me as the A&R of the label.
+To be an important part of and to take important decisions on the process of artistic selection of a label is something that had not been done so far.
 I’m deeply grateful.